input-output-hk/engineering/blog/2023-01-24-hs-bindgen-introduction.md

 ## Example

-So, let's look at a minimal example.
-In this case, if we annotate a function like this:
+Let's start with a minimal example: automatically generating bindings allowing Haskell codes to call a given Rust function.
+It is simply done by annotating the Rust function as follows:

 ```rust
 use hs_bindgen::*;